 Just like in the practical at the end of chapter 3 of the ISLR book,

-we will use the Boston
+we will use the Boston dataset, which is in the

-package that comes with R
+MASS package that comes with R.

-Regression is performed through the lm()
+RRegression is performed through the lm() function.
+It

-requires two arguments: a formula
+requires two arguments: a formula and data.
+A

-is a specific type of object that can be
+formula is a specific type of object that can be

 constructed like so: